DIY-NAMICsystem/Hardware_Documentation/README.md

 ### What is DNAMIC?

 The DNAMIC box is a customizable, low-cost apparatus for automated homecage operant behavioral testing.
-Made with Arduino microprocessor, 3D printed parts, and various *off-the-shelf* components, the boxes enables 24-hour data collection, significantly increasing trials/day without food or water restriction, and allowing for self-initiated trials during rodent's dark/active phase.
+Made with Arduino microprocessor, 3D printed parts, and various *off-the-shelf* components, the boxes enable 24-hour data collection, significantly increasing trials/day without food or water restriction, and allowing for self-initiated trials during rodent's dark/active phase.

 Most importantly, this is an open-source project - any contributions / suggestions / feedback are welcome and appreciated!